-100 Introduction to the Dietetic Technician Program (2-3) DIT 3 hrs.
-Orientation to the program including the history of nutrition care services and role of the dietetic technician.
-Includes dietetic clinical laboratory practice in a local hospital.
+DIT 100 Introduction to the Dietetic 3 hrs.
+Technician Program (2-3)

+Introduces the program including the history of nutrition care services and role of the dietetic technician, Includes dietetic clinical laboratory practice in a local hospital.

-Prerequisite: Freshman standing in program and concurrent enrollment in DIT 101, BIO 135 or BIO 160, FSM 114 and consent of coordinator.
+Prerequisite: Freshman standing in program and concurrent enrollment in DIT 101, BIO 135 or BIO 160, FSM 114 and consent of the coordinator.

-101 Basic Nutrition (3-0) DIT

-Introduces the principles of human nutrition and their application to the needs of normal individuals of all age groups.
+3 hrs.
+DIT 101 Basic Nutrition (3-0) Introduces the principles of human nutrition and their application to the needs of normal individuals of all age groups.

-DIT 102 Advanced Nutrition (3-0)
+DIT 102 Advanced Nutrition (3-0) 3 hrs.
 Studies the nutritional care of a patient through the prescription of modified diets.
 Emphasis on techniques of diet counseling.

-DIT 110 Principles of Food Preparation (1-4)
+DIT 110 Principles of Food 3 hrs.
+Preparation (2-2)